1

 Now complete the cycle:

-git commit -m "Add multiply function to calculator"
+git commit -m "Add power_up function to hero registry"

 Task 4: Review your history